Updated: June 29th, 2026

 • The interpersonal skills needed to place clients at ease, even in emotionally charged cases.

-Aesthetician vs. Esthetician: Key Differences
+Esthetician vs. Aesthetician: Key Differences

-Work Setting
+Work Setting for Estheticians vs. Aestheticians

 Aestheticians usually work in clinical settings such as hospitals, medical clinics, burn units, trauma centers, and rehabilitation facilities.